denseidel/serverless-stack-com/_chapters/add-a-get-note-api.md

 ### Test

 To test our get note API we need to mock passing in the `noteId` parameter.
 We are going to use the `noteId` of the note we created in the previous chapter and add in a `pathParameters` block to our mock.
 So it should look similar to the one below.
-Replace the value of `id` with the id you received when you invoked the previous `create.js` function.
+Replace the value of `id` with the id you received when you invoked the previous `create.ts` function.

 <img class="code-marker" src="/assets/s.png" />Create a `mocks/get-event.json` file and add the following.